Functional normalizing flow for statistical inverse problems of partial differential equations: Functional Normalizing Flow

 \section{Functional Normalizing Flow}

-In this section, we establish the theoretical framework of functional normalizing flow.
 To circumvent the obstacle posed by the singularity of measures in infinite-dimensional spaces, we introduce a novel theoretical framework.
 Building upon this foundation, four specific flow models are proposed and shown to satisfy the established theoretical criteria.